 - Fat provides the essential fatty acids α-linolenic acid (ALA) and linoleic acid (LA), which are not made by the body and must be obtained from food.

 - Storage.
 Excess energy is stored in the body (in fat cells known as adipocytes) as fat for future use.
 When the body stores more fat then it uses, fat cells will expand causing weight gain.
 When someone follows a strict diet, fat cells will shrink causing weight loss.

 - Fat forms a protective cushion around vital organs.
 This protects against outside impacts or sudden movements.

 - The thin fat layer directly underneath the skin acts like insulation to help keep heat inside the body and protects the inner body from any extreme changes in temperature.

 - Marasmus is caused by a severe deficiency of nearly all nutrients (inadequate total energy intake), especially protein, carbohydrates, and fat.
 It is commonly represented by a shrunken, wasted appearance, loss of muscle mass and fat mass beneath the skin.
 Symptoms include unusual body temperature, anaemia, oedema, dehydration (thirst, shrunken eyes), visual manifestations (due to vitamin A deficiency), skin manifestations and ear, nose, and throat symptoms.

 - Possible deficiency of fat-soluble vitamins A, D, E, K – see also: fat-soluble vitamins.

-- In infants and children growth may be decreased and in children it may negatively influence cognitive (brain memory and performance) and behavioural performance.
+- Growth may be decreased in infants and children and it may negatively influence cognitive (brain memory and performance) and behavioural performance.